|

 or chaotic (ventricular fibrillation) or both.

-heart rhythm (arrhythmia) causes the heart to suddenly stop
+This irregular heart rhythm (arrhythmia) causes the heart to suddenly stop

 beating.
 Some cardiac arrests are due to extreme slowing of

 the heart.
-This is called bradycardia .
+This is called bradycardia.

-heart disease and heart attack can cause cardiac arrest.
+Other factors besides heart disease and heart attack can cause cardiac arrest.
 They

 include respiratory arrest, electrocution, drowning, choking